justinminlee/CAB301_Assessment03/README.md

 Identify significant ADTs in a real-world application, design and implement the identified ADTs, and then use the ADTs to build a real-world application.
-There are some computational problems arising from the ADT implementations and application building, so solve those computational problems.
+There are some computational problems arising from the ADT implementations and application building, and use algorithms to solve those computational problems.

+# Algorithms which I used for this project
+Depth-First Traversal
+Insertion

 # Information and software requirements
 To develop a project management system to manage list of tasks in a project.